FiveN1/nymphaea/README.md

 ## 🌸More?
 This library will be in developement for a long time, since i will use it in my future projects.

-Contact me if you have any suggestions for this library!
+Contact me if you have any suggestions!